dharmafly/noodle/README.md

     GA_ID: UA-XXXXX-X

-Changing the project colourscheme and style
+Changing the project colourscheme
 -------------------------------------------

-Currently, only the default theme is available.
-Once alternate themes are implemented, you can chnage theme by updating the `THEME` variable.
+In the `_config.yml`, update the `THEME` variable.
+There are two available colourscheme options, `forest`, or `ocean`.

 Formatting your posts
 ====================